$\mathrm{L}^1$ full groups of flows: Topological generators

-\begin{corollary} Let \( G \acts X \) be a measure-preserving action of an amenable locally compact Polish normed group on a standard probability space \( (X, \mu) \).
-If almost every orbit of the action is uncountable, then the derived \( \LL^{1} \) full group \( D(\lfgr{G \acts X}) \) has topological rank \( 2 \). \end{corollary}
+\begin{theorem} Let \( G \acts X \) be a measure-preserving action of a locally compact amenable Polish normed group on a standard probability space \( (X, \mu) \).
+If almost every orbit of the action is uncountable, then the derived \( \LL^{1} \) full group \( \derived(\lfgr{G \acts X}) \) is generically \( 2 \)-generated and has topological rank \(2\). \end{theorem} \begin{proof} In view of Corollary~\ref{cor:dense-chain-subgroups}, there is a chain of subgroups